voussoir/ycdl/README.md

 YCDL does not perform the downloading of videos itself. [youtube-dl](https://github.com/ytdl-org/youtube-dl) is the tool for that.
 When you click on the download button, it will create an empty file called `xxxxxxxxxxx.ytqueue` in the directory specified by the `ycdl.json` config file.
 You should create a separate shell / Python script that watches for ytqueue files and calls youtube-dl with your preferred arguments.

+The reason for this is that youtube-dl is extremely configurable.
+Every user might prefer a completely different set of arguments and formatting.
+Rather than attempting to provide an interface for that in YCDL, my goal is to get you the video IDs so you can pass them into your favorite youtube-dl configuration.

 ## Features

 - Web interface with video embeds